» Giving Forms

 Different from other trusts in that Methodist University receives

-annual income for a specific period, after which assets return
+annual income for a specific period, after which assets return to

 (IMPORTANT: DONOR SHOULD ALWAYS CONFER WITH ATTORNEY AND/OR FINANCIAL

 ADVISOR BEFORE ESTABLISHING TRUST.
-Methodist University'S
+Methodist University'S PLANNED

-ALL WILL EXCERCISE CONFIDENTIALITY IN DISCUSSING OPPORTUNITIES, TAX
+WILL EXCERCISE CONFIDENTIALITY IN DISCUSSING OPPORTUNITIES, TAX

 BENEFITS AND OTHER ISSUES.)

 - Life Insurance:

-A gift of life insurance is a simple way to make a significant
+A gift of life insurance is a simple way to make a significant gift

-value exceeds cost or pay basis.
+or pay basis.
 Then, deduction is limited to tax basis.
 If premiums remain

 to be paid, donor's deduction is equal approximately to cash surrender

 value.
-Donor, however, may continue to pay premiums and be entitled to charitable contribution
+Donor, however, may continue to pay premiums and be entitled

 - Wills and Bequests:

 Perhaps the easiest and most popular procedure for a significant deferred

 gift to Methodist University is through a codicil or bequest in a donor's

 will.
-There are several types of gifts through
+There are several types of gifts through a will.

 - Donor designates a specific gift to the College that may be funded

 with cash securities or property.